4,576 words: approx. 30 minutes

 “Now a question, and you’d better not lie, Mr. Bacon.”
 She cleared her throat.
 “What I want to know is, did you, or did you not, tell this sweet little girl to eat her veggies?”

-He dropped his head and shook it, trying to stifle a laugh.
-“Thought it would make up for all that cake she packed down, Your Honor.”
+He dropped his head and rubbed the back of his neck, trying to stifle a laugh.
+“Thought it would be the remedy for all that cake she packed down, Your Honor.”

 “Well.
 The nerve of this guy,” Judge Struthers said.
 “For that, I’m revising your sentence again – to suspended.
 But!
 I’m fining you ten-thousand dollars.
 But!
 I’m marking it ‘Paid,’ as of today, which it is.
 Paid and transferred to Lina.”

-Mort gasped as what seemed to be joy and disbelief exploded across his face.
-Some might have said he looked as if he had taken another Taser hit.
+Mort gasped.
+Some might have said he looked as though he had taken another Taser hit.

 “And I’m returning your key, Mr. Bacon.
 Your car’s worth less than the Gold Digger Ring Chip thong I’m wearing.”